timomeh/vla/README.md

 ### What's a facade, when to use it?

 Facades are meant as the internal public API to a module, for other modules.

-When one module wants to call something from another module, it should do so through a facade, and not by deeply calling a service or repository of a module.
+When one module wants to use something from another module, it should do so by loading a facade, and not by deeply calling a service or repository of a module.
 Even though this adds a layer of indirection, it lets you better differentiate between internal and external concerns of a module, and prevents code dependencies from becoming messy.
 If you use facades excessively often, your domain modelling could be improved.

+Vla prevents that any module can deeply inject any arbitrary class from another module.
+It only allows injecting Resources and Facades from other modules.

 ### How should I structure files and folders?